mrmuli/go-reload/README.md

 1. Ensure you have Go installed and GOPATH set
 2. Docker and docker compose, get that [here](https://docs.docker.com/compose/install/)
 3. Ensure you have Glide installed, get it [here](https://github.com/Masterminds/glide)
+4. Ensure you have fresh installed, get it [here](https://github.com/pilu/fresh)

 **NOTE** ensure your docker-compose is of version 1.6.0+ and Docker Engine is of version 1.12.0+
 ## Cloning the repository